FRRouting/frr/doc/user/routemap.rst

    Matches the specified `prefix-len`.
 This is a Zebra specific command.

-.. index:: match ip next-hop IPV4_ADDR
+.. index:: match ip next-hop address IPV4_ADDR
-.. clicmd:: match ip next-hop IPV4_ADDR
+.. clicmd:: match ip next-hop address IPV4_ADDR

+   This is a BGP specific match command.
 Matches the specified `ipv4_addr`.

+.. index:: match ipv6 next-hop IPV6_ADDR
+.. clicmd:: match ipv6 next-hop IPV6_ADDR

+   This is a BGP specific match command.
+Matches the specified `ipv6_addr`.

 .. index:: match as-path AS_PATH
 .. clicmd:: match as-path AS_PATH